alexiusacademia/batang-traders/source/_posts/getting-started-with-crypto-trading.md

 ### 1. P2P

-P2P means Person to Person.
+P2P means Peer to Peer or person directly with another person.
 Basically, you are dealing with another person from Binance in buying or selling a cryptocurrency.

 {% asset_img p2p_menu.png %}  <br><br>